-Points Description 2 The exemplar shows a full-credit response.
-It achieves the following: Gives sufficient evidence of the ability to integrate information from texts on the same topic in a piece of writing Includes specific examples/details that make clear reference to the texts Adequately explains an idea that is common to both texts using clearly relevant information based on the texts 1 The exemplar shows a 1-point response.
-It achieves the following: Gives limited evidence of the ability to integrate information from texts on the same topic in a piece of writing Includes vague/limited examples/details that make reference to the texts Explains an idea that is common to both texts with vague/limited information from the texts 0 The exemplar shows a response that would earn no credit.
-It achieves the following: Gives no evidence of the ability to integrate information from texts on the same topic in a piece of writing
+Points Description The exemplar shows a full-credit response.
+It achieves the following: 2 Gives sufficient evidence of the ability to determine the main idea and analyze its development over the course of a text Includes specific examples/details that make clear reference to the text Adequately explains the main idea or gives an explanation of its development with clearly relevant information based on the text The exemplar shows a 1-point response.
+It achieves the following: 1 Gives limited evidence of the ability to determine the main idea and analyze its development over the course of a text 1 Includes vague/limited examples/details that make reference to the text Explains the main idea or gives an explanation of its development with vague/limited information based on the text The exemplar shows a response that would earn no credit.
+It achieves the following: 0 Gives no evidence of the ability to determine the main idea or analyze its development over the course of a text